-Read on to learn how men’s health is different, as well as the best men’s health tips to enhance your quality of life and longevity.
+Read on to learn the best men’s health tips to enhance your quality of life and longevity.

 How Men’s Health is Different

-Rates of cancer and suicide are higher in men.
+Rates of cancer are higher in men than women.
 Men also tend to get heart disease earlier in life than women.

 6 Men’s Health Tips for Health, Wellness, and Prevention